centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/basic-objects/hosts.md

 ### Scheduling options

-* The **Check Period** field defines the time period during which active checks can performed.
+* **Check Period**: time period during which active checks can performed.
-* The **Max Check Attempts** field defines the number of checks to be performed before confirming the status of the host as not OK.
+* **Max Check Attempts**: the number of checks to be performed before confirming the status of the host as not OK.
 When the status is confirmed, the notification process is triggered.
-* The **Normal Check Interval** defines the interval in minutes between checks when the host status is OK.
+* **Normal Check Interval** : interval in minutes between checks when the host status is OK.
-* The **Retry Check Interval** defines the check interval in minutes of the Not-OK status of the host.
+* **Retry Check Interval** interval expressed in minutes referring to the wait between the checks done to confirm the status of the host.
+Once the max check attempts have been made, the interval returns to its normal check interval.
-* The **Active Checks Enabled** and **Passive Checks Enabled** fields enable / disable the active and passive checks.
-Passive checks are information the monitored resource sends to Central without it having been actively requested, you can learn more about passive monitoring [here](../../monitoring/passive-monitoring/enable-snmp-traps.md).
+* **Active Checks Enabled** and **Passive Checks Enabled**: enable / disable the active and passive checks.
+[Passive checks](../../monitoring/passive-monitoring/enable-snmp-traps.md). are information the monitored resource sends to Central without it having been actively requested.

 ## Notification tab